restic/restic.github.io/_drafts/restic-foundation1-cdc.md

-This is expected because we've created a few new chunks when creating `file3.raw`, e.g. the first chunk will be saved again because a few bytes (the string `foo\n`) were added. restic managed this challenge quite well and only introduced minor overhead for storing this incremental backup.
+This is expected because we've created a few new chunks when creating `file3.raw`, e.g. the first chunk will be saved again because a few bytes (the string `foo\n`) were added.
+Restic managed this challenge quite well and only introduced minor overhead for storing this incremental backup.

 ### Conclusion